 The UGA Right to Know Coordinator will maintain one complete calendar year’s inventory, assemble the hazardous chemical lists for UGA, and distribute a copy of the list to the University System of Georgia Right to Know Coordinator in June and December of each year.
 A copy of the current calendar year’s lists is available for public inspection with the University System of Georgia Right to Know Coordinator.

-.